 Given these severe environmental issues, removing or reducing beef from your dog’s diet is a big step towards more sustainable pet care.

-Chicken, pork, duck and fish may have lower environmental impact than beef but they still have their own issues.
-Let’s look into each of these alternatives:
+Chicken, pork, duck and fish may have a lower environmental impact than beef, but they still have their own issues.
+Let’s look into each of these alternatives, along with newer, more sustainable options like crickets and black soldier fly larvae, which offer promising yet imperfect solutions for reducing the ecological footprint of dog food.

 1. Chicken